T-shirt Printing Pretoria – Screen Printing Pretoria

+The first step of T-Shirt printing is choosing the shirts that you want printed.
 Most people make the mistake by compare the quality of T-shirts by the weight of the material.
-The thickness of T-shirts usually gets measured according to the grams per square metre of the material, which is between 120 grams and 200 grams.
+The thickness of T-shirts generally gets measured according to the grams per square meter of the material.
+This would be between 120 grams and 200 grams.

 This is only an estimate, but a 145 gram T-shirt is not necessarily a better quality shirt than a 170 gram T-shirt.
-T-shirts that gets categorized as a 145 gram per square metre preshrunk and produced from 100% cotton material with interlock weaving appears neater and will keep its shape better as for example a 180 gram “ carded cotton” T-shirt.
+T-shirts that gets categorized as a 145 gram per square meter pre-shrunk and produced from 100% cotton material with interlock weaving appears neater and will keep its shape better as for example a 180 gram “carded cotton” T-shirt.

-Carded cotton usually is made of lower grade material and mass produced.
+Carded cotton would be generally made of lower grade material and mass produced.
 The colour process of these lower quality shirts also differs and lower quality shirts tend to fade.
 However these lower quality shirts still remain very popular because of price sensitive clients and a large competitive market.

 When requesting a quotation on screen printing we will require the following information from you to quote accurately.

 - Whether the artwork will be provided in spot or fading colours.